edemko/eexprs/c/README.md

 # Eexprs in C

 The Haskell implementation has gotten away from me a bit I think.
-Also, it's not as (easily) portable between languages as a C version woudl be.
+Also, it's not as (easily) portable between languages as a C version would be.
 A C version would help me constrain a) memory usage and b) type-level cleverness.

 Also, as I go I'll be documenting every grammar rule in comments, since the C version parser be as "readable" as the Haskell combinator version.
-I hope these vomments can make it directly into some documentation.
+I hope these comments can make it directly into some documentation.

 ## Building